QBS “Qualification Based Selection”, the evolution for selecting contractors, suppliers & professionals.

-SAJO is proud to have collaborated with Foster + Partners on building a truly Iconic Flagship that will mark the cityscape of Brooklyn for years to come.In addition to being awarded GC services, SAJO provided critical support in BIM modeling and design assist.
+SAJO is proud to have collaborated with Foster + Partners on building a truly Iconic Flagship in Brooklyn.In addition to being awarded GC services, SAJO provided critical support in BIM modeling and design assist.
 This 11 month project was quite a journey and...

 Talk to us